Did you know that some recruiters read resumes not to select applicants for an interview, but to see how they’re NOT fit for the job?

 Don’t use an unprofessional email address like firstname.lastname@example.org, and don’t ever use your work email address for your job search.
 The recruiter might think you’re job hunting during work hours and assume that you do a lot of personal tasks while on the clock.

 Don’t add a picture of yourself on the resume as this is only appropriate for models, actors, and performers.
 Including a picture of yourself makes your application prone to the same bias that could affect a recruiter’s judgement when they read personal details about you.

 If the resume template you've downloaded includes a placeholder for a picture, simply delete it.

 Don’t ever include employers who fired you for poor performance, attendance issues, or personal matters.

 If you were let go as part of a lay-off, that’s okay because companies understand things like this happen.

 Information about how and why you were let go will surface once an employer does a background check on you, so there’s no sense including jobs you were terminated from.
 However, if you just didn’t get along with your previous boss but left the company in good standing, that's okay.
-You can just put another colleague or supervisor as reference.
+Just put another colleague or supervisor as reference.

 10. Salary Details

-Wondering what not to put on a resume 2019?
-Your salary and compensation details is one example.
+Wondering what not to put on a resume 2020?
+Your salary and compensation details are one example.
 According to the Society for Human Resource Management (SHRM), some U.S. states like California now have laws that limit employers from asking this information.